Anton Anderson -

 While I have a good sense of the issues in the area, my first step, should I be elected, will be to reach out to the residents, business owners, and other stakeholders to hear what they –you– have to say.

-Why vote for me?
+Why support me?

 Professionally, my Altadena-based technology consulting practice involves making complex systems and issues simple so leaders can make effective decisions.
 I look to bring that same perspective to my work on the Town Council and help ensure that the residents also are informed about how and why decisions were made.